 While younger generations of Afghan women wait for their chance to inspire the world, the Afghanistan women’s ultra-running team is paving the way now.
 Showing the people of their country what is possible with determination and courage, but also displaying to the rest of the world that through following our dreams and passions, we are more alike than we are different, and something so simple as running is a way to heal and connect us all, but should never be taken for granted.

-Tyler Tomasello is a trail runner turned photojournalist, who travels the world finding comfort in uncomfortable conditions, helping amplify voices for those whose may not be heard and always running free.
+Words and Photography by Tyler Tomasello a trail runner turned photojournalist, who travels the world finding comfort in uncomfortable conditions, helping amplify voices for those whose may not be heard and always running free.

 We’re publishing some of our favourites stories here on the blog in an attempt to help lift runners’ spirits during the COVID-19 pandemic.